 A general insurance company's business model assessment provides an indication of the quality and sustainability of its earnings profile and overall financial strength.
-A company witha healthy business risk profile will be able to achieve profitable growth despite high competitive intensity in the industry.
+A company with a healthy business risk profile will be able to achieve profitable growth despite highly competitive intensity in the industry.
 Sound underwriting practices and good investment management philosophy will enable the insurance company to sustain a healthy earnings profile over the medium term.
 A detailed assessment of the underwriting practices across each business segment is undertaken to evaluate the inherent risks, claims ratio and underwriting performance and its impact on the overall underwriting profits.
 Underwriting profits are the core earnings of any insurance business and a reflection of its long-term sustainability.
 However, any volatility in the underwriting performance (even underwriting losses) can be offset by stable investment income.
 The investment portfolio including the mix of debt and equity also needs to be analysed to assess the stability of its returns and the extent of volatility in the same.

-Liquidity and financial flexibility
+Liquidity and Financial Flexibility

 Any insurance company needs to maintain adequate liquidity to meet its claims related obligations towards the policy holders on a timely basis.
-This will be primarily in the form of ahighly liquid investment portfolio and the operating cashflows.
-Hence, the risk assessment of the underwritten portfolio, crystallisation of claims and the management's philosophy towardsmaintaining adequate liquidity on a regular basis in line with the emerging claim obligations iscritical.
+This will be primarily in the form of a highly liquid investment portfolio and the operating cash flows.
+Hence, the risk assessment of the underwritten portfolio, crystallisation of claims and the management's philosophy towards maintaining adequate liquidity on a regular basis in line with the emerging claim obligations is critical.
 Other sources include the financial flexibility of the promoters to facilitate funding in times of need.